 Thelong, glossy, dark green leaves and the lovely branch structure of this ancient tree variety are also quite ornamental.

 You'll love seeing the cute orange seedpods develop, which give the Magnolia tree its nickname of cucumber tree.
 Now, don't try to eat these so-called cucumbers.
 Leave them for your local songbirds to enjoy.

 Selecting a Magnolia Tree

 Their massive flower displays are the reason for their popularity.
-This is a bold and colorful plant that gets better each year.
-Magnolia is a tough, disease resistant tree that can handle some urban pollution.
+The bold and colorful magnolia plant just gets better each year.
+Magnolia is a tough, disease-resistant tree that can handle some urban pollution.

-Deciduous Magnolias Make Wonderful Ornamental Trees or Privacy Screens
+Deciduous Magnolias for Ornamental Trees or Privacy Screens

 We have several mid-sized Magnolias that are perfect to use as an accent tree.
-They make a fabulous focal point in a corner of your landscape.
+They make a fabulous focal point in your landscape.
 Try them outside your picture window, or outside the kitchen window.

 Lower branched plants will put more flowers closer to the ground for your enjoyment.
-Magnolias grown in shrub form make excellent screening plants, too.
+Magnolias grown in shrub form also make excellent screening plants.

 Growing a Magnolia in a cold climate?
 When Nature grants you a great Magnolia spring, you'll be absolutely thrilled.

 Dwarf Magnolia Trees Are Great for Small Space Gardens